grant-olson/grant-olson.github.io/_posts/2023-05-25-saturn-2-protective-cover.md

 I left it on.

-I had some success with printing: the Rook worked, the Cones of Calibration and Amerilabs test print worked.
+I had some success with printing: the Rook worked, the Cones of Calibration and Ameralabs test print worked.
 But I had strange issues where my custom STLs weren't quite sticking to the build plate.
 I was able to get good prints if I, for example, used a raft and tilted the parts at 45 degrees, and set the early layer burns to 60 seconds, and